imanmossavat/MLAdvancedCore-/README.md

 - December 2024: This is work under construction.
 I am going to gradually add topics over time.
 I find myself relying too much on developed libraries, so I decide to write these notes to remind myself.

 ## **Overview**
 Over the past years, I have explored and worked with a wide range of concepts in mathematics, statistics, and machine learning.
-Among them, I’ve identified a set of key ideas that are both fundamental and advanced:
+Among them, I’ve identified a set of key ideas that are both fundamental and advanced.

-- **Fundamental**: These concepts are like the elements of a periodic table—core building blocks that underlie many modern machine learning techniques.
-- **Advanced**: They often don’t appear as the first topics you encounter when entering the field.
-Their depth and utility become apparent only after moving beyond the basics.

-This repository, **MLAdvancedCore**, is my effort to distill these concepts into digestible summaries, paired with accessible code examples and visualizations.
+This repository, **MLAdvancedCore**, is my effort to distill these concepts into digestible summaries.

 ## **Topics Covered**
 1. **Bayes Theorem**: Understanding probabilities, updating beliefs, and quantifying uncertainty.